 - Poor expense management, which can make tax season especially tricky

 A proper vendor management process will take you far.
 All you need is the right support.
-Read on to learn how to manage your vendor performance in a way that works.
+Here’s how to manage your vendor performance in a way that works.

 One of the most crucial facets of well-designed vendor management is control over spending patterns, SaaS procurement, and licenses.
 Here’s why strategic control over your vendor relationships is ideal for any business: